jameslovallo/ardi/README.md

-<h1>Ardi</h1>
+# Ardi

 **Welcome to the Weightless Web**

-Ardi makes it almost too easy to create reactive custom elements that work with any website or Javascript framework.
+Ardi makes it almost too easy to create reactive custom elements that work with any site or framework.

-<a href="https://ardi.netlify.app/#/demos/" class="demo-link">Check out the demos!</a>
+<a href="https://ardi.netlify.app/demos/" class="demo-link">Check out the demos!</a>

 ## Features